 On November 17, 1934, at the age of 19, Rosetta Atkins married Pastor Thomas J. Thorpe, a COGIC minister.
 She toured with him and her mother until 1938.
 By October 1938, she had separated from her husband, moved to New York, and begun working at the Cotton Club.
 She remained there until 1940.

-During World War II, she recorded V-Discs for the Armed Forces Radio Service and appeared in the Service’s variety radio show, Jubilee.
-In 1943, she spent six months in Los Angeles working first with the Lucky Millinder Orchestra and later as a soloist.
-During the year she divorced Tharpe and married Foch Pershing Allen, whom she divorced in 1947.
-Later that year she began working with Marie Knight of Newark, New Jersey.
+During World War II, she recorded V-Discs for the Armed Forces Radio Service and appeared in the agency’s variety radio show, Jubilee.
+In 1943, she spent six months in Los Angeles, working first with the Lucky Millinder Orchestra and later as a soloist.
+During the year, she divorced Tharpe and married Foch Pershing Allen, whom she divorced in 1947.
+Later that year, she began working with Marie Knight of Newark, New Jersey.

 She also toured Europe in 1964, 1966, and in 1970, where she fell ill in Switzerland while touring with the American Folk, Blues, and Gospel Caravan.
 She returned to America and then suffered a stroke due to her diabetes.
 Shortly afterwards, her leg was amputated.
 Sister Rosetta Tharpe died of a second stroke on October 9, 1973 at Temple University Hospital in Philadelphia.